-It is 20th January, just 121 years since Nathan Birnbaum was born.
+It is 20th January, over 120 years since Nathan Birnbaum was born.
 Since Jewish boys must become composers or violinists, Nathan (Nattie to his mum) at some stage decided to become George, George Burns.
 Just over 100 years later, in 1996, George left to spend eternity with Gracie.
 What better way to celebrate his birthday than to quote a few lines from the script of his life.

 Every day of his life George Burns was getting older but he didn’t ever get old.
 If you live to be one hundred, you’ve got it made.
 Very few people die past that age.

 Nevertheless, there were some realities that even a stand-up comic had to accept.
 Sex at age 90 is like trying to shoot pool with a rope.
 To balance this physical catastrophe George’s optimism was ever present.

 I look to the future because that’s where I’m going to spend the rest of my life.

 George Burns smoked cigars.
 One compatriot estimated that Burns had supported the tobacco industry to a total of about 300,000 cigars in his 100 years.
 Happiness?